PFTL/website/content/blog/27_Custom_CRM.rst

 Avoid repeating messages
 ------------------------
-What you have seen up to now, should open the doors to a lot of very nice creative approaches not only to CRM but to variety of tasks that you can automate with Python.
+What you have seen up to now, should open the doors to a lot of very nice creative approaches not only to CRM but to a variety of tasks that you can automate with Python.
 The last feature that I would like to show you is how to avoid sending the same message to the same person.
 You can check it either when you create the message with the customer class, or before sending it.
 Since it is normally a good idea to catch problems as early as possible, let's improve the ``Customer`` class:

 .. code-block:: python
     :hl_lines: 9